Advice to Small Business Borrowers

 - Be sure you can afford what you are undertaking.

-CEDF believes it has an obligation to educate Connecticut small business owners about the differences in these kinds of loans because we receive frequent inquires from distressed business owners who have misunderstood or come to regret their use of expensive lending options.
+CEDF believes it has an obligation to educate Connecticut small business owners about the differences in these kinds of loans because we receive frequent inquiries from distressed business owners who have misunderstood or come to regret their use of expensive lending options.
 A chart illustrating examples of astoundingly high effective interest rates are provided in a research paper by the Woodstock Institute, a nonprofit policy organization focused on fair lending.

 An informative video on this subject appeared in the Wall Street Journal in March 2018.